openresearchcalendar/openresearchcalendar.github.io/README.md

 We'd love for you to re-use this tool for your own community!
 We are sharing our code and resources under the [GNU Public License](LICENSE.txt).

+## How to cite us

-We are grateful for acknowledgement using the reference below:
+We are grateful for acknowledgement using the reference below.
+Note author order is alphabetical, for more detail see [CRediT statement](http://doi.org/10.5281/zenodo.4109950).
-` Cassandra D Gould van Praag*, Bradley J Kennedy*, Alexandra Lautarescu*, & Esther Plomp*.
-(2020, October 20). openresearchcalendar/openresearchcalendar.github.io: for Zenodo (Version v1.2).
-Zenodo. http://doi.org/10.5281/zenodo.4109950 *All authors contributed equally.
-See CRediT authorship statement.
+Cassandra D Gould van Praag, Bradley J Kennedy, Alexandra Lautarescu, & Esther Plomp.
+(2020, October 20).
+Open Research Calendar (Version v1.2).
+Zenodo. http://doi.org/10.5281/zenodo.4109950